PD: Woman arrested for scanning fake barcodes at Wal-Mart self-checkout - NewsBreak

 On Saturday, police responded to the Wal-Mart on Boca Chica where they were informed that Gomez was at the self-checkout line with some items.
 According to police, the suspect was scanning items with a barcode that she was holding in her hand.

 The barcode that she was using to scan was charging items for $0.25 rather than full price.
 Police say Gomez was intentionally deceiving the self-checkout by not paying full price for the items.
-Gomez owed over $100 for the items she attempted to take.
+Gomez owed over $100 for the items she attempted to take.$200,000 worth of stolen Lululemon leggings recovered in California

 As she tried to leave the Wal-Mart, Gomez was confronted by loss prevention officers.
 When police arrived, she was taken into custody and transported to the Brownsville City Jail.